Robert Gojani

 Robert Gojani (born 19 October 1992) is a Swedish professional footballer who plays as a midfielder for Kalmar FF in the Allsvenskan.

 Club career

 On 31 August 2021, Gojani signed a deal until June 2024 with Silkeborg IF in the Danish Superliga.
 On 5 February 2023, Gojani returned to Sweden, signing a 3-year deal with Kalmar FF.

 International career

-Gojani made his debut for Sweden national team on 7 January 2018 in a friendly against Estonia.
-The game was not officially recognized by FIFA.
+Gojani made his debut for the Sweden national team on 7 January 2018 in a friendly against Estonia.

 Personal life

-He is of Kosovo Albanian descent.
+Gojani is of Kosovo Albanian descent.